percyqaz/AdventOfCode_2022/README.md

 The more unusual/unconventional the tool, the more fun I think I will have using it.

+Midway I may also do Part 1 and Part 2 in different languages, with the rule that I can reuse a language for one of the two parts but not both
-Near the end, I expect I will need to use my strongest tools as the problems get harder each day.
+Near the end, I expect I will need to use my strongest tools, as the problems get harder each day

 ----